laminas/laminas-validator/doc/book/validators/iban.md

 # Iban Validator

-`Zend\Validator\Iban` validates if a given value could be a IBAN number.
+`Laminas\Validator\Iban` validates if a given value could be a IBAN number.
 IBAN is the abbreviation for "International Bank Account Number".

 ## Supported options

-The following options are supported for `Zend\Validator\Iban`:
+The following options are supported for `Laminas\Validator\Iban`:

 - `country_code`: Sets the country code which is used to get the IBAN format for validation.